Paperlike Screen Protector Review

 Does Paperlike Wear Out Apple Pencil Nibs?

-The Paperlike has a matte, grainy texture, while the Apple Pencil is originally designed for a glossy glass surface.
-So, yes, technically, the Paperlike protector should lead to your Apple Pencil wearing out on a Paperlike’s surface.
+The Paperlike has a matte, grainy texture, while the Apple Pencil was originally designed with a glossy glass surface.
+So, yes, the Paperlike protector wears out your Apple Pencil nibs faster.

-There are several reasons why someone would want to add a screen protector to their iPad:
+There are several reasons why someone would want to add a matte screen protector to their iPad:

 • An extra layer of protection: it prevents scratches, cracks, and other damage that might be caused by accidents.